Speed up things in scalac and sbt

 case class ApiModel(value: String)

-saved me a minute… though I haven’t noticed it initially.
-I used each coded once in production code, and once in test code.
-When I only measured the time of compile
+Personally, I noticed, that when I used shapeless with macro-based implementation it spared me a few minutes.
+Additionally, usage of @JsonCodec saved me a minute… though I haven’t noticed it initially.
+I used each codec once in production code, and once in test code.
+When I only measured the time of compile I haven’t noticed any difference.
+Only after I started measuring test:compile I found out, that it actually helps me.

-Speeding up local test with database
+Speeding up local tests with a database

-I promised I’ll tell another way of speeding up integration test (namely tests with a database), so that one doesn’t have to rely on limited synchronization with the drive.
+I promised I’ll tell another way of speeding up integration tests (namely tests with a database), so that one doesn’t have to rely on limited synchronization with the drive.
 So, another way is… limiting situations where a database would attempt them.

 Slick-pg has a good starting point for such tests: